ryanbomo/dnd_tools/README.md

   * Full CSV of both DMG and Yolo's monster's books
   * CSV to contain links between monsters to keep encounters flavorful

+### Current Iteration

+Does all of the above, but right now creating the encounter is completely random.
+This results in some weird combos, like 2 enemy encounter with a Mindflayer and a Baboon (which is going to be used in my current campaign, because why not).